ibm-cloud-docs/sap/sap-power-virtual-server-ha-overview.md

 ## SAP HANA high availability solution in a multizone region environment
 {: #ha-overview-hana-mzr-ha-scenario}

-A subnet in IBM Power Virtual Server cannot span multiple workspaces.
+A subnet in IBM {{site.data.keyword.powerSys_notm}} cannot span multiple workspaces.
 It is not possible to move a service IP address to a second workspace and continue to use it from VPC or other workspaces to access the services provided.
 However, this capability is required to set up a highly available SAP HANA system replication scenario in a multizone region environment.